sharontherese/sharon-kabel/content/post/chrysostom-obedience/index.md

 Chrysostom’s complete works run to about 36 volumes, so it is possible that this quotation is buried in one of those volumes.
 However, I currently consider it unlikely, because:

 * The quote’s existence springs from one source only, the On Living Simply book.
 It does not appear online before the publication of that book in 1997.
-* ...which is not thoroughly cited - i.e., we are not given any Greek, a volume number, an authentic sermon name, etc. to cross reference
+* ...which is not convincingly cited - i.e., we are not given any Greek, a volume number, an authentic sermon name, etc. to cross reference
 * It doesn't sound like anything else Chrysostom wrote
 * And no one else, across a whole internet of people who love fact-checking, has managed to find anything to verify that this is Chrysostom.